felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 - `name`: The option name.
 - `price`: The price for a single option.

-### Deals and Discounts
+### Deals

 HubRise deals are mapped to products with options in Smood.

+### Discounts

+Discounts are not imported into Smood.
+They must be set up in the Smood back office.
+Unlike deals, existing discounts will not be removed when a new catalog is pulled.

+### Charges

+Charges are not imported into Smood.

 ## Synchronise Inventory

-Smood lets you update the inventory counters of your Smood products based on your HubRise inventory.
+Smood can mark your products unavailable based on your HubRise inventory.
 You can let Smood update the inventory automatically, or update it manually.

+Products with a stock of `0` in HubRise will be marked unavailable in Smood, and removed from the menu.
+When the stock is updated in HubRise, the product will be marked available again.

 ### Automatic Inventory Update

-Smood can automatically update your inventory every time it is updated on HubRise.
+Smood can automatically update the availability of your products when your inventory is updated on HubRise.
 By default, this option is turned off.
 To turn it on, follow these steps:

 1. Log in to your [Smood back office](https://manager.smood.ch/).
 1. Select the restaurant for which you want to edit products.